Ludwig Wittgenstein: Faith

-Wittgenstein's religious belief emerged during his service for the Austrian army in World War I, and he was a devoted reader of Dostoevsky's and Tolstoy's religious writings.
+Wittgenstein's religious belief emerged during his service for the Austrian army in World War I, and he was a devoted reader of Fyodor Dostoevsky's and Leo Tolstoy's religious writings.
 He viewed his wartime experiences as a trial in which he strove to conform to the will of God, and in a journal entry from 29 April 1915, he writes:

 Perhaps the nearness of death will bring me the light of life.
 May God enlighten me.
 I am a worm, but through God I become a man.
 God be with me.
 Amen.

 Around this time, Wittgenstein wrote that "Christianity is indeed the only sure way to happiness", but he rejected the idea that religious belief was merely thinking that a certain doctrine was true.
-From this time on, Wittgenstein viewed religious faith as a way of living and opposed rational argumentation or proofs for God.
+From this time on, Wittgenstein viewed religious faith as a way of living and opposed rational argumentation or proofs for the existence of God.

 With age, a deepening personal spirituality led to several elucidations and clarifications, as he untangled language problems in religion—attacking, for example, the temptation to think of God's existence as a matter of scientific evidence.
-In 1947, finding it more difficult to work, he wrote:
+In 1947, finding it rather difficult to work, he wrote:

 I have had a letter from an old friend in Austria, a priest.
 In it he says that he hopes my work will go well, if it should be God's will.
 Now that is all I want: if it should be God's will.

 In Culture and Value, Wittgenstein writes:

-Is what I am doing [my work in philosophy] really worth the effort?
+Is what I am doing (my work in philosophy) really worth the effort?
 Yes, but only if a light shines on it from above.

-His close friend Norman Malcolm wrote:

-Wittgenstein's mature life was strongly marked by religious thought and feeling.
+His close friend Norman Malcolm wrote:Wittgenstein's mature life was strongly marked by religious thought and feeling.
 I am inclined to think that he was more deeply religious than are many people who correctly regard themselves as religious believers.